MosianeTS/CDV01_Career_Goals_Reflection_TEBMOS452_WFO2401_GROUPA_TEBOGO-MOSIANE_CDV01/README.md

-# Career Goals Reflection Template
+# Career Goals Reflection

-### Introduction to the Template

-This "Career Goals Reflection" template is designed to assist you in articulating and structuring your thoughts about your career aspirations.
-By using this template, you can clearly define your goals, understand your motivations, and outline the steps you plan to take to achieve these goals.

-### Instructions for Using the Template:

-- Take your time to thoughtfully respond to each section.
-- Be as specific and detailed as possible in your responses.
-- Remember, this is a living document.
-Revisit and update it regularly as your goals and circumstances evolve.
-- Use the insights gained from this reflection to guide your decision-making and actions in your professional development.

-By completing this reflection, you will gain a clearer understanding of your career aspirations and the steps needed to achieve them.
-This document can serve as a roadmap and a source of motivation as you progress in your professional journey.

 ### Personal Information

-- **Name:**
+- **Name:** Tebogo Mosiane
-- **Date:**
+- **Date:** 03-03-2024
-- **Current Role/Position:**
+- **Current Role/Position:** CodeSpace Student
-- **Field of Interest:**
+- **Field of Interest:** Software Development

 ### Part 1: Self-Assessment Reflection

 1. **Skills Analysis**:

-    - List your current skills and areas of expertise.
+   My current skills are:
+   - HTML
+   - Vanilla CSS
+   - Tailwind CSS
+   - JavaScript
-    - Identify skills you need to develop or improve.
+   Skills I need to improve or develop are:
+   - JavaScript
+   - React
+   - API development
+   - Bootstrap

 2. **Interests and Values**:

-    - Describe your key interests related to your career.
+      Key interests related to my career.
+       -

-    - What values are important to you in a work environment?
+      Values that are important to me in a work environment are:
+      - Honesty
+      - Integrity
+      - Professionalism

 ### Part 2: Career Exploration Insights

 1. **Industries and Roles Explored**:

-    - List the industries or roles you have researched.
+     Industries or roles I have researched.
+      -
     - Note any particular areas that piqued your interest.
 2. **Alignment with Personal Profile**: